Japan Study Abroad Network > NAT-TEST: Japanese Language NAT Test

 Testing dates

-The above dates are for the test held in Japan and are taken as reference.
+The dates are for the test held in Japan and are taken as reference.
 Dates and application deadlines outside Japan differ according to testing center and region.
 Contact the overseas offices for more information.

-*Some testing centers may not host on all testing dates
+* Some testing centers may not host on all testing dates.

 Testing areas